 Our strategy for research and teaching is informed by industry.
-The Swinburne Business School has an Advisory Board and each degree or course has a Course Advisory Committee comprising of industry experts to inform curriculum development.
+The Swinburne School of Business, Law and Entrepreneurship has an Advisory Board and each degree or course has a Course Advisory Committee comprising of industry experts to inform curriculum development.

 Industry Advisory Board